nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 4.4.
 Design considerations:

 #### 4.4.1.
 Employee
-An important design consideration to note for Employee is the multiple different fields that qualify as a primary key (unique identity).
+An important design consideration to note for Employee is the multiple different fields that qualify as a primary key (unique identity), such as an employee id, email address, and phone number.

-An employee is identified by his ID field, and this field is used to get an employee object.
+An employee is uniquely identified by his ID field.
+This field can be used by internal operations without any concern of duplicates and display of the unique employee with the given id.

 However, there are other fields to guard against duplication, specifically email and phone number fields.
-For instance, two employees should not share email field or phone number as those two fields are known to be unique.
+For instance, two employees should not share email field or phone number as those two fields are understood to be unique.

+Under this design, SudoHR supports having several employees with the same name fields, without running the risk of retrieving or using the wrong employee's details.

 ##### Cascading employee updates and deletion to department and leave
 An important functionality is to ensure updates to employee is cascaded down to department-level and leave-level because each department and leave has its own list of employees.
 This issue becomes more prominent during loading of storage files where employee objects are separately created for department's and leave's employee lists.
 Hence, any modification to an employee after SudoHR is initialized from storage needs to be cascaded down to modify the equivalent employee object.

+Further, we need to ensure the UI correctly refreshes for any changes made to an employee.
+For instance, if an employee has been deleted, he/she should be removed from their department and the department count should drop.
+The same can be said for leaves.
+This consistency is crucial to avoid confusing the user, especially since several of our commands are intertwined.

 #### 4.4.2.
 Departments